DIRECTOR OF DEVELOPMENT

 - Proficiency with Raiser’s Edge and Excel.

-Send resume and cover letter to firstname.lastname@example.org.
-Please place “Development Associate” in the subject line of email.
+Send resume and cover letter to email@example.com.
+Please place “Director of Development” in the subject line of the email.
 No phone calls, please.

-The Hispanic Society Museum & Library is an Equal Opportunity Employer, and welcomes a diverse workforce.
+The Hispanic Society Museum & Library is a not-for-profit institution.
+HSML is an Equal Opportunity Employer and welcomes a diverse workforce that will assure compliance with EEO, DBE, and M/WBE programs.